tcartwright/tcdbtools/docs/New-DBSqlConnection.md

 ## Parameters
     -ServerInstance <String>
-        The name or network address of the instance of SQL Server to connect to.
+        The sql server instance to connect to.

         Required?                    true
         Position?
 1